Salesforce-Slack-Administrator Practice Test Questions

 • Create rules at the workspace level.

-• Create a list of trusted members for app and integration approvals.
+â€˘ Create an ordered list of conditional rules for app and integration approvals.

 • Create rules at both the Enterprise Grid and workspace level.